-Paul Rohrer represents governmental entities, nonprofit educational institutions, healthcare providers, developers and other property owners in land use and entitlement matters and in the acquisition, sale, optioning and ground leasing of real property.
-He has extensive experience negotiating and drafting various land use and real estate agreements, including joint development agreements, owner participation agreements and construction-related agreements.
+Paul Rohrer represents governmental entities, nonprofit educational institutions, health care providers, developers, and other property owners in land use and entitlement matters and in the acquisition, sale, optioning, and ground leasing of real property.
+He has extensive experience working with governmental entities and private developers to create public infrastructure, provide affordable housing, fully utilize government property, and create development opportunities.
+He has experience negotiating and drafting various land use and real estate agreements, including agreements between governmental and private entities and construction-related agreements.

-Mr. Rohrer has worked extensively with public/private transactions, air-rights transfers and the creation of special use districts for signage.
-He has appeared in front of city councils, planning and architectural commissions and community redevelopment agency boards in support of his clients’ projects.
-He works with government officials, private parties and nonprofit entities to create economically and socially viable development solutions.
+Paul has worked extensively with public/private transactions, air-rights transfers, and the creation of special use districts for signage.
+He has worked on the formation or use of various special tax or fee districts.
+He has appeared in front of state legislative bodies and commissions and municipal bodies and commissions in support of his clients’ projects.
+He has helped draft and pass state laws and city ordinances.

-Prior to becoming an attorney, Mr. Rohrer worked for 15 years in nearly every area of the real estate industry, and his business experience provides background and texture to his law practice.
+Prior to becoming an attorney, Paul worked for 15 years in nearly every area of the real estate industry, and his business experience provides background and texture to his law practice.